 Many children and young people will have SEN of some kind at some time during their education.
 Early years providers (for example, nurseries or childminders), mainstream schools, colleges and other organisations can help most children and young people succeed with some changes to their practice or additional support.
 But some children and young people will need extra help for some or all of their time in education and training.

 Children and young people with SEN may need extra help because of a range of needs.
-The 0-25 SEND Code of Practice (available in the navigation bar on the left) set out four areas of SEN:
+The SEND Code of Practice: 0-25 Years set out four areas of SEN:

 The basic principles you need to keep in mind when thinking about your child’s needs are that all children have a right to an education that enables them to make progress so that they:

 All children with special educational needs (SEN) or disabilities should have their needs met, whether they are in early years settings (like a nursery or a childminder), in school or in college.

 When making decisions about SEN or disabilities, the local authority must:

 Parents should have a real say in decisions that affect their children, should have access to impartial information, advice and support (Plymouth Information, Advice and Support for SEND) and know how to challenge decisions they disagree with.

 Local authorities must also involve children, their parents and young people in developing local provision and services for children with special educational needs and disabilities.

 Further details on the principles can be found in chapter 1 of the SEND Code of Practice: 0-25 Years.